ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 --user-data {user data JSON}
 ```

-As `user data JSON`, provide a flat JSON map with values file that consists of `string` or `int32` types.
+As `user data JSON`, provide a flat JSON map with a value file that consists of `string` or `int32` types.
 For example, you can use a JSON file that looks like follows:

 ```
 {